Architecting Your B2B Marketing Plan: Where to Start

 When you think about it, making and executing a plan that brings your strategic goals to life is similar to another complex endeavor: constructing a house.
 Both involve a tremendous amount of research, blueprint design, vetting of teams, project management, budgeting, decision making, and quality checking.
 What’s more, both require the most vital elements of all: patience and trust, sustained over a long arc.

 We may be making this comparison because it hits close to home (we own a marketing company and we’re building a house).
-But the metaphor holds water.
+But the metaphor still holds.
 Yes, we have had ample opportunity to think about the overlaps between managing marketing efforts and the excercise of bringing a house from blueprint to habitable home.
 Doing both well requires a few common pillars: having a crystal-clear vision, the right team, strong communication, and comfortability pivoting (aka a solution-oriented mindset).

 In the post, we walk through these pillars and how starting with these project management fundamentals can help your marketing plan (or your home build) go smoothly.